 Pickups are one of the hardest parts of the experience to get right, and they’re especially difficult when riders accidentally request a pickup from the wrong place.
 It often begins with a phone call and ends with a canceled ride.
 A small miscue leads to a frustrating situation where riders aren’t riding, and drivers aren’t earning.

 Now we’re enabling riders on iOS in the US, Canada and the UK to update their pickup location if they happened to request from the wrong place.
-We’ve tested this feature in a handful of cities and found that it led to fewer cancellations (and less stress), and we plan to roll it out to all riders across the US, Canada and UK in the coming weeks starting today.
+We’ve tested this feature in a handful of cities and found that it led to fewer cancellations (and less stress).
+We plan to roll this out to all riders across the US, Canada and UK in the coming weeks starting today.

 Here’s how it works:

 - Once your driver is en route, tap “edit” next to your pickup location

 - Enter your new pickup address, and tap “confirm”

 Once a rider updates their pickup location, drivers will be notified of the new location and have their route updated (experience will vary for in-app and out-of-app navigation).